nolauren/workshops/urdhpedagogy/syllabi.md

+## Goal:

-Explore how a digital component is incorporated into a syllabus.
+With a partner, explore how a digital component is incorporated into a syllabus.

 ## Questions: